f8al/DNSrazzle/docs/README.md

 ## Known Compatibility Issues
-** Because of missing dependencies on Apple Silicon, to get this working on an m1 Mac, you will need to do the following: **
+**Because of missing python dependencies on Apple Silicon, to get this working on an m1 Mac, you will need to do the following**
  * `brew install miniforge`  - install miniforge through homebrew
  * `brew install cmake` - install cmake through homebrew
  * `conda create --name py38 python=3.8` - use conda to create a python3.8 virtualenv